caldas479/AWS-Examples/s3/README.md

 - `deploy`: Script to deploy a CloudFormation stack.
 - `template.yaml`: CloudFormation template defining S3 resources to be created.

+### Terraform

+Terraform is an open-source Infrastructure as Code (IaC) tool created by HashiCorp.
+It allows you to define and provision infrastructure using a high-level configuration language called HashiCorp Configuration Language (HCL) or JSON.
+Terraform is cloud-agnostic, enabling you to manage infrastructure across multiple cloud providers and services.

+In this folder, you will find Terraform scripts to manage S3 resources:

+- `main.tf`: Main Terraform configuration file for defining S3 resources.
+- `provider.tf`: File to configure the AWS provider for Terraform.

 ---

 Feel free to explore each folder and file to get a deeper understanding of how to interact with AWS S3 using different tools and languages.
 Happy learning!